suluke/gdx.automation/Readme.md

 * recorded input legible for both poll- and event-based applications
   ([RemoteSender](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/input/RemoteSender.java) only supports input retrieved via InputProcessors)
 * offering means to record and playback input with just 3 additional lines of code, see below
-* replacing android's monkeyrunner already, platform independently and in the language you already work with!
+* alternative to android's monkeyrunner, platform independently and in the language you already work with!
-* easy to replace monkey tool, too. (currently TODO, see `RandomInputRecordReader`)
+* alternative to android's monkey tool, too. (currently TODO, see `RandomInputRecordReader`)
 * architecture supporting three types of input, for easy extensibility:
   1. static (e.g. which sensors are supported)
   2. synchronous (propagated in main loop, e.g. touch events)